dennyzhang/cheatsheet.dennyzhang.com/cheatsheet-concurrency-A4/code-example/shared-memory/README.md

 - shmget: Create/retrieve a shared memory segment
 - shmat: Attach process to a shared memory segment
 - shmdt: Detach the process from a shared memory segment
-- shmctl: Control operations on the shared memory segment.
-Say destroy it.
+- shmctl: Control operations on the shared memory segment. e.g, destroy it.

 ```
 g++ ./reader.cpp  -o ./reader